Punith968/simple-webapp-jenkins-ci-cd/simple-webapp-jenkins-ci-cd/CASE-STUDY-SUMMARY.md

 **Project**: simple-webapp-jenkins-ci-cd
 **Author**: Punith C
 **Date**: November 13, 2025
-**Status**: ✅ Core Pipeline Working Successfully
+**Status**: ✅ **COMPLETE - ALL 4 STAGES SUCCESSFUL** 🎉

 ---

 ## Executive Summary

-This case study demonstrates a complete CI/CD pipeline for a static web application using Jenkins.
-The pipeline successfully automates the checkout, build validation, and testing stages, demonstrating industry-standard DevOps practices.
+This case study demonstrates a complete, production-ready CI/CD pipeline for a static web application using Jenkins.
+The pipeline successfully automates all stages from code checkout to deployment, with 100% success rate across all 4 pipeline stages.
+The application is deployed using Docker containerization and is fully accessible and functional at http://localhost:8090.

 ---

 ## Pipeline Results

-### ✅ Successful Stages
+### ✅ ALL STAGES SUCCESSFUL

 #### 1. Checkout Stage
 - **Status**: SUCCESS ✅
 - **Action**: Clones repository from GitHub
 - **Repository**: https://github.com/Punith968/simple-webapp-jenkins-ci-cd.git
 - **Branch**: main
+- **Commit**: b29776f (Add Jenkins Docker setup script)
 - **Result**: All files successfully checked out to Jenkins workspace

 #### 2. Build Stage